COPCSE-NTNU/bachelor-thesis-NTNU/README.md

 # WARNING -- this project is deprecated

-This project has been **deprecated and superceded** by [the new, combined (BSc/MSc/Phd) thesis template](https://github.com/COPCSE-NTNU/thesis-NTNU).
+This project has been **deprecated and superseded** by [the new, combined (BSc/MSc/Phd) thesis template](https://github.com/COPCSE-NTNU/thesis-NTNU).
 Use the new template instead of this one.